mfkiwl/rk-open-docs/MCU/Rockchip_RK3399_Developer_Guide_MCU_EN.md

 ARM® Cortex®-M processor family provide some benefits to developers, including: simple, easy-to-use, highly efficient, ultra-low power operation.

 At the same time, the Cortex-M processor provides developers more functions at a lower cost, which has significant advantages in code reuse and development efficiency.
 For this advantage, it is widely used in the field of embedded devices.
-The simply introduction of Cortex-M0 and Cortex-M3 is as follows:
+The simply introduction of Cortex-M0 is as follows:

 - The Cortex-M0 processor uses the ARMv6-M architecture  based on a highly integrated, low-power 32-bit processor core; it uses the von Neumann architecture and base on the 16-bit Thumb instruction set included Thumb-2 technology.
-- The Cortex-M3 is a 32-bit processor core used the ARMv7-M architecture.
-It uses Harvard architecture, which has an independent instruction bus and data bus, which allows the fetch and data access to be parallel.

 Based on the above advantages of ARM® Cortex®-M, the MCUs currently integrated on the Rockchip SoC are described below: